backdrop-contrib/ip_geoloc/README.txt

 ?>

 That's all!
-Note that when IP Geolocation calls this function the $location object may be partially fleshed out.
-If $location['ip_address'] is empty, this means that IP Geolocation is still waiting for more details to arrive from the Google reverse-geocoding AJAX call.
-If $location['ip_address'] is not empty, then IP Geolocation does not expect any further details and will store the $location with your modifications (if any) on the IP Geolocation database.
+Note that when IPGV&M calls this function the $location object may be partially fleshed out.
+If $location['ip_address'] is empty, this means that IPGV&M is still waiting for more details to arrive from the Google reverse-geocoding AJAX call.
+If $location['ip_address'] is not empty, then IPGV&M does not expect any further details and will store the $location with your modifications (if any) on the IP geolocation database.
 You must set
 $location['formatted_address'] in order for the location to be stored.

 RESTRICTIONS IMPOSED BY GOOGLE